-Depending on what you’re looking for, Elizabeth Holmes’ Twitter presence has aged like either like fine wine or improperly extracted and incorrectly diagnosed blood.
+Depending on what you’re looking for, Elizabeth Holmes’ Twitter presence has aged like improperly extracted and incorrectly diagnosed blood.

 The Theranos CEO hasn’t tweeted since late 2015 but her account, @eholmes2003, is still up and open to the public.
 It’s an earnest mix of Ted Talk inspirational exhortations and Lean In style corporate feminism.
 Upon cursory examination, the account seems substance-free and unremarkable.
 But when considered alongside information gleaned from Wall Street Journal investigative reporter John Carreyrou’s recently published book Bad Blood charting Holmes’ bizarre, deceitful career, it’s a journey into the heart of Silicon Valley’s biggest swindle.